-- One-part household bleach and 50-parts water for three minutes - 2.
-70% isopropyl alcohol for five minutes - 3.
-3% hydrogen peroxide for 30 minutes - 4.
-One-part distilled white vinegar in three-parts hot water for one hour (not recommended for CF patients).
+- 1. Soak them in solution of one-part household bleach and 50-parts water for three minutes. - 2.
+Soak the parts in 70% isopropyl alcohol for five minutes. - 3.
+Soak them in 3% hydrogen peroxide for 30 minutes. - Soak them in one-part distilled white vinegar in three-parts hot water for one hour (not recommended for CF patients).